-Editor’s Note: Owls Head is still in danger.
-The Gilberts have not withdrawn from the Letter of Offer.
-Even more importantly, the provincial government has made no indication that they will be protecting this property.
+Editor’s Note: At the time of this article (February 2020), the Gilberts have not withdrawn from the Letter of Offer.
+Furthermore, the provincial government has made no indication that they will be protecting this property.
 On the contrary, Iain Rankin has said, “At this juncture, [Owls Head] was removed from potential protected areas, and there’s no plans to change that.”

 Couple says the decision comes ‘after reflecting on feedback from Nova Scotians’

 The couple that wanted to buy Crown land in the Little Harbour, N.S., area for a proposed golf course development has hit pause on the plan.

 Beckwith and Kitty Gilbert had a letter of offer from the provincial government to try to negotiate the purchase of 285 hectares of coastal Crown land known as Owls Head provincial park.
 The couple hoped to acquire the land, which isn’t actually a provincial park, and merge it with 138 hectares they already own to develop as many as three golf courses.

 But on Wednesday, the couple issued a statement to CBC News through their lawyer saying they would not be proceeding at this time.